-Editor’s note: this review was updated on April 17, 2019 to add links to other reviews, helpful information, and to reflect changes in pricing.
+Editor’s note: this review was updated on December 26th, 2019 to add links to other reviews, helpful information, and to reflect changes in pricing.

-When you open the box you’re greeting with this oddly shaped and sturdy carrying case.
+When you open the box you’re greeted with this oddly shaped and sturdy carrying case.
 Opening it up reveals the headphones nicely tucked away inside.
 It really shows just how flexible these headphones are. they’re ready to be thrown in your bag without a second thought.
-Along with the headphones you’ll get a micro USB charging cable and a 3.5mm audio cable.
+Along with the headphones, you’ll get a micro USB charging cable and a 3.5mm audio cable.
 It would’ve been nice for them to give the QuietComfort 35 II a USB Type-C charging port, but at least they still have a headphone jack.
-The inside of the packaging tells you download the Bose Connect+ app in order to get started, so let’s dig into that.

 As soon as you press the button you’ll hear a quick little tone and then you can ask your question or give your command.
-Normally with headphones you’d have to wait a second or two for it to register and pull up Google on your phone, but with the Bose QuietComfort 35 II it starts listening as soon as you press the button so you’re not left wondering if it worked or not.
-I’m assuming this is one of the benefits you get from working directly with Google and we’ll probably see this in future Made for Google products.
-Talking to Google is instant.
+Normally with headphones, you’d have to wait a second or two for it to register and pull up Google on your phone, but with the Bose QuietComfort 35 II it starts listening as soon as you press the button so you’re not left wondering if it worked or not.
+I’m assuming this is one of the benefits you get from working directly with Google and being one of the Made for Google products.
+Talking to the Google Assistant is instant.
 As soon as you press the button they start listening so you can ask your question or give the command.
 Then with your command sent, you just have wait for the answer as it’s sent from your phone.
-The reply obviously isn’t instant but it’s still still quick enough to be fairly impressive.
+The reply obviously isn’t instant but it’s still quick enough to be fairly impressive.

-Now the Google Assistant isn’t the only new feature with the new Bose QuietComfort 35 II when compared to the first version.
+Now the Google Assistant and Alexa compatibility isn’t the only new feature with the new Bose QuietComfort 35 II when compared to the first version.
 In the Bose Connect+ app you can remap the Action Button on the left earcup to control the active noise cancelling which now comes in three levels: high, low, or off.
 You’ll still be able to access the Google Assistant by holding down the multifunction button on the right earcup for a second.
 So you get the best of both worlds.

 You’re probably wondering: “Well, what if I have an iOS device?”
 And if you’re rocking an iOS device you too can have the best of both worlds, kind of.
 You’ll have to download the Google Assistant app on your iPhone in order for the Action Button to pull it up, and then you can access Siri by holding down the multifunction button.